 ROYA LOTFI Editor-in-Chief

-Roya Lotfi (she/her) is a second-year MA student in International Relations at NYU.
-She received a BS in Biology from Montclair State University but always had a fierce interest in domestic and international politics, and decided to follow her passion by transitioning into the IR field.
+Roya Lotfi (she/her) is a second-year MA student in International Relations with a concentration on US foreign policy.
+She received a BS in Biology from Montclair State University but always had a fierce interest in domestic and international politics, news, and media, and decided to pursue IR.
 Before starting at NYU, she worked in the field of video production and hopes to utilize those skills to widen JPI’s multimedia content.
-Her long term career goal is to produce video content on the topics of current events and international relations at a media journalism organization.
+Her long term career goal is to produce relevant and informative news content on the topics of current events and international relations at a media journalism organization.
 In her free time she likes to read and take long walks around Central Park.

 LIANA ALMONY Deputy Editor-in-Chief

 Liana Almony (she/her) is a second-year MA student in NYU’s International Relations department.
 She graduated from the University of California Los Angeles in 2019, where she earned a bachelor’s degree in Political Science with a concentration in International Relations, and double minored in Global Studies and Digital Media Studies.
 She has extensive professional experience with media management in the nonprofit sector, and continues to utilize her communication skills to advocate for human rights and social justice on a global scale.
 In her spare time, Liana enjoys boxing, photography, and exploring the NYC restaurant scene.